jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter2.md

 Similar to [Galatians 5:17](Galatians5#v.17).

+#### v.12
+>Live such good lives among the pagans that, though they accuse you of doing wrong, they may see your good deeds and glorify God on the day he visits us.

 #### v.13-14
 >Submit yourselves for the Lord's sake to every authority instituted among men: whether to the king, as the supreme authority, <sup>14</sup>or to governors, who are sent by him to punish those who do wrong and to commend those who do right.